The Best Hot Pools in New Zealand

 3. Hanmer Springs Thermal Pools

 New Zealand’s largest hot pool complex is a must for any professional relaxer!
 The town was even built around the hot pools which feed from natural spring water.
 More remarkable, the spring water takes 173 years to make its way into the hot pools after it first starts off as snow on the Hanmer Plains.
 Hanmer Springs Thermal Pools is made up of various hot pools each with their own unique experience, as well as water slides, lazy rivers and all that fun stuff.
-Check out more things to do in this Canterbury region town in 10 Must-Dos in and Around Hanmer Springs.
+Check out more things to do in this Canterbury region town in the 10 Amazing Things to Do in Hanmer Springs.

 Location: 42 Amuri Avenue, Hanmer Springs, South Island